Why do I need an epidural injection?

 What are the potential risks?

-As with any invasive procedure, there is the risk of infection and bleeding at the injection site.
+As with any invasive procedure, there is a risk of infection and bleeding at the injection site.
 The patient may also experience a spinal headache.

 What should I expect following the procedure?